justinribeiro/blog-pwa/hugo/content/chronicle/2019-04-26-searching-for-an-m50-locking-ring.md

 ---
-title: "Finding an M50 lock ring for a Schnieder enlarger lens in Portugal"
+title: "Finding an M50 lock ring for a Schneider Kreuznach enlarger lens in Portugal"
 description: "After exhausting outlets to find a difficult part, I turned to photographer and maker José Meneses and his Custom Photo Tools with great success."
 date: 2019-04-26T17:32:53-07:00
 imagetwitter: "https://storage.googleapis.com/jdr-public-imgs/blog/20190426-mounted-schneider-lens-with-customphototoolsring.jpg"